 7.5.
 The total of such payments in each calendar month shall be reported with all other payments as made as may be required under these Financial Regulations, to ensure that only payments due for the period have actually been paid.

 7.6.
-An effective system of personal performance management should be maintained for the senior officers.
+An effective system of personal performance management should be maintained for the Clerk/RFO.

 7.7.
 Any termination payments shall be supported by a clear business case and reported to the council.
 Termination payments shall only be authorised by council.